-Describes the destructive agents in the forest including disease, insects, animals and fire.
+3 credits (2 lec, 4 lab hrs/wk) This course describes the destructive agents in the forest including disease, insects, animals and fire.
 Emphasizes identification of insect and disease organisms and control measures.
 Fire will be discussed as it relates to prevention, pre-suppression and suppression.
-Labs will examine these agents and various control procedures.
+Students will examine these techniques and understand various control procedures.